Is an office building a public utility building?

 Who controls the technical requirements of public buildings?

-• District Building Inspectorate, verifying compliance with the design;
+• District Building Inspectorate, which verifies compliance with the design;

 • The State Fire Service, which strictly controls fire protection systems.